RodimusFVC/Tutankham---Editor/README.md

     - Extract the mame zip to this 'tutankhm' folder, so the sound roms are also available for use
     - Save your modified roms to this 'tutankhm' folder
     - run mame with some variation of : mame -window tutankhm -rompath .

+ALWAYS REMEMBER TO SAVE BEFORE EXITING!!!!
+Editor only writes files when told to, for safety.

 --------------------------------------------------------------------------------
 REMAINING TASKS